linuxserver/docker-kdenlive/README.md

 ## Versions

 * **12.07.25:** - Rebase to Selkies and use official AppImage, HTTPS IS NOW REQUIRED.
+Remove arm64 support.
 * **19.08.24:** - Rebase to noble.
 Use pypi and lsio wheels.
 * **10.02.24:** - Update Readme with new env vars and ingest proper PWA icon.
 * **24.04.23:** - Ensure application launches in fullscreen.